-In the richness of life that we enjoy as we are waiting for that moment, we have choices to make, decisions about how we will live and what we will do to make sure we're ready for that glorious moment.
+First we are reminded by this parable to look back and recall all the blessings in life that we enjoy.
+We have lamps, and oil, and clothes, and most of all the love of the bridegroom.
+And then we are called to move forward, as we have choices to make, decisions about how we will live and what we will do to make sure we're ready for that glorious moment.
 The grace and joy of that insight gives us purpose, and meaning, and a sense of direction, doesn't it?
-From this simple parable we now have the insight and the foresight to "act forward", to choose actions that will help us to be ready.
+From this simple parable we now have the insight and the foresight both to "look back" and also to "move forward", to choose actions that will help us to be ready.
 Those actions that we can choose are as rich and varied as life itself although there are some common themes.
-Act forward in living out Christ's call and command to love God with all you are and to love your neighbour as you are loved.
+Moving forward urges us to live out Christ's call and command to love God with all you are and to love your neighbour as you are loved.
+There are some concrete ways to accomplish this.

-Worship God.
-Give thanks for life; for the beauty of this earth; for the love of family, friends and neighbours; for the love of God in Christ Jesus that makes us right with God; for the simple joys and the complex joys; for the strength to make it through the times that seem not so joyful.
+Love God; in worship and praise.
+Give thanks for life; for the beauty of this earth; for the love of family, friends and neighbours; for the love of God in Christ Jesus who redeems us and makes us right with God; for the simple joys and the complex joys; for the strength to make it through the times that seem not so joyful.

 Love your neighbour, in acts of kindness and mercy that show God's love shining in you like a well-trimmed lamp.
-Feed the hungry; clothe the naked; comfort the lonely; heal the sick; reach out and let them know they are loved.
+Love and live justice, letting it "roll down like waters" - feed the hungry; clothe the naked; comfort the lonely; heal the sick; reach out and let all people know they are loved.

-Oh, it's so easy to jump to the negative in parables like this, but so much more useful and fulfilling to hear instead the positive message.
+Oh yes, it is so easy to jump to the negative especially in parables like this, but so much more useful and fulfilling to hear instead the positive message.
 Even if you're still concerned about the fate of the five bridesmaids who were not ready, hear another positive message buried in here.
-Through your looking forward and acting forward in showing God's love in you, you now have both the insight and the opportunity to share your oil with someone else, to help them be as ready as you are.
+Through your looking back and moving forward in showing God's love in you, you now have both the insight and the opportunity to share your oil with someone else, to help them be as ready as you are.
 You do not have to fatalistically shrug your shoulders and dismiss the other five and crowd in to the banquet hall - you are blessed with the chance to help them enter the door as well.

 The real message from this parable?
-Keep awake in your faith, look forward and act forward towards that joyous day when we are ushered into the great heavenly feast, to celebrate and to worship God in the presence of Christ and all the saints.
+Keep awake in your faith, look back at how God has blessed you and then move forward towards that joyous day when we are ushered into the great heavenly feast, to celebrate and to worship God in the presence of Christ and all the saints.